La Roche Posay Cicaplast Review

 What I Like About It

-• It works great as a gentle acne spot treatment.
+- It works great as a temporary acne spot treatment.

 What I Don’t Like About It